 A Charter Member of the Federated Garden Clubs of Connecticut, Inc.

-A member of the National Garden Clubs, Inc.
+A member of the New England Garden Clubs and National Garden Clubs, Inc.

 Meeting Schedule | Membership Information | General Information | Contact Us